michimussato/OpenStudioLandscapes/README.md

 ## What problem does OpenStudioLandscapes solve?

-What's separating the men from the boys is the production back bone.
+What's separating the men from the boys is the production backbone.
 Large studios spent years and years of man (and woman) hours and millions of dollars to build robust automation to support their production while smaller ones are (in those regards - no matter